jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 	// The manual defined weights of the cluster
 	Weights WeightList `json:"weights,omitempty" protobuf:"bytes,1,rep,name=weights,casttype=WeightList"`

-	// ConfigmapName to be used for cost calculation ConfigmapName string `json:"configmapName,omitempty" protobuf:"bytes,2,opt,name=configmapName"` }
+	// ConfigmapName to be used for cost calculation (To be used by the Network Topology Controller) ConfigmapName string `json:"configmapName,omitempty" protobuf:"bytes,2,opt,name=configmapName"` }